black32167/social_api/server-mocks/README.md

 # Mock service

 Simple in-memory implementation of APIs in Kotlin.
-Can be used to test integrations while developing front-ends or other dependent services.
+Can be used to test integrations while developing front-ends or other services depending on APIs from the current repository.

-Contains Java black box tests running scenarios against APIs implementation using generated clients.
+Contains Java black box tests running scenarios against APIs implementations using generated clients.

 Typical test might look like: